thrackle-io/forte-rules-engine/CONFIG.md

      ---

     `ADD, SUB, MUL, DIV` stand for their respective mathematical operations.
 The operators signal the rules engine to perform the operation on the next two values in the subsequent elements.
+Those values are retrieved from memory.
 Here are examples:
     ```
         instructionSet[0] = uint(LogicalOp.ADD);
         rule.instructionSet[1] = 0;
         rule.instructionSet[2] = 1;
     ```
     In this example, the rules engine will add the value in register 0 with the value in register 1.
+The 0 and 1 represent the values currently held in those memory registers.

      ---

     `GT, LT, GTEQL, LTEQL, EQ, NOTEQ` are true logical operators that represent their respective relationship.
-This tells the rules engine the next element in the instruction set is a number to be used for comparison.
+This tells the rules engine the next element in the instruction set is the memory register to be used for comparison.
+Those numbers are retrieved from memory.

    ```
         rule.instructionSet[4] = uint(LogicalOp.GTEQL);